christopher-jones-nz/ChristopherGame/README.md

 6. the goal is to help your character get from the first platform, to the final platform

 ## Planned Features
-- [x] there is a platform underneath the player which catches them when they fall (completed)
+- [x] there is a platform underneath the player which catches them when they fall (release: Feb 2024)
 - [ ] there is a super jump counter
 - [ ] a player can complete the level
 - [ ] there is a timer from start to finish of a level